Psychology Graduate Handbook

 - The appeal must be for reasons other than simple disagreement about the relative merits of the student's performance: i.e., cases to be heard by a university-wide committee should relate ordinarily to charges of arbitrary, capricious, or discriminatory treatment rather than issues of academic judgment.

-- The appeal must, in the Vice President's opinion, involve a palpable issue and evidence capable of sustaining rational argument.
+- The appeal must, in the Provost's opinion, involve a palpable issue and evidence capable of sustaining rational argument.

-- The appeal must be initiated within one semester; fall or spring, after the grade in question has been assigned.
+- The appeal must be initiated by the end of the next long semester after the grade in question has been assigned.

-If the four conditions noted above are met, the student should petition the Vice President for Academic Affairs in writing, specifying the action requested and explaining the basis for the request.
+If the four conditions noted above are met, the student should petition the Provost in writing, specifying the action requested and explaining the basis for the request.
 Any documents or material considered relevant should be cited or submitted.
 Upon notification of the relevant parties, the process will unfold as follows:

 - The Academic Council will examine the appeal and supporting evidence, and will determine whether a hearing is needed to address the appeal.